Connecting Revizto to Power BI Follow

 - Select the Revizto connector and then Connect.

-- In the RevCon window that opens, select Sign in to sign in to your Revizto account.
+- In the window that opens, click Sign in to sign in to your Revizto account.

 - A Revizto sign-in window will open.
-Input your Revizto account credentials and select Sign in.
-After successfully signing in to your Revizto account, you will be returned to the RevCon window.
+Input your Revizto account credentials and click Sign in.
+After successfully signing in to your Revizto account, you will be returned to the previous window.

-- Select Connect.
-The Navigator window will open, showing your available licenses and projects.
+- Click Connect.
+The "Navigator" window will open, showing your available licenses and projects.

 - Select the tables that you would like to use to create your dashboard or visualization.
 The available tables are: